Transform Documentation

 equip_cop_colstr

-name of COP column to derate
+Name of the COP column to derate.

 Returns: